THM-Health/PILOS/README.md

 ## License

-This PILOS project is Insert TODO License Here (TBD).
+This PILOS project is open-sourced software licensed under the MIT license.